-If you fail to replace an extracted back tooth with a false tooth ,you could lose all of your teeth.
+If you fail to replace an extracted tooth with a false tooth, it is possible to lose all of your teeth.
 If you have any concerns or further questions, feel free to contact Agoka Dental in Tampa, Florida.

 - Losing Teeth "Two-for-One"